singularitybridge/TerminalTurtle/README.md

 ### API Authentication

 The API requires authentication using an API key.
-The API key is automatically generated and stored in the `.agent-credentials` file when the application starts.
+The API key is automatically generated and stored in the `.env` file when you run the `deploy.sh` script or use the `npm run generate-credentials` command.
 You'll need to include this API key in the `Authorization` header of your requests:

 ```
 Authorization: Bearer YOUR_API_KEY
 ```

-The `.agent-credentials` file contains:
-- `id`: A unique identifier for the agent
-- `apiKey`: The API key to use for authentication
-- `name`: The agent name as specified in your environment variables

 ## 📡 API Usage